SinisterSpatula/RetroflagGpiGuides/scummvm.md

 ## Monkey Island 2 (only standard/original no talkie-version at this point)

-Skip copy protection -> either Libretro or save state in standalone Libretro lets you input a keyboard "5" via R-button so it's possible to skip the protection. on standalone you have to connect a keyboard to skip the protection (Pi outside of GPi) and create save states (normal and light mode) so you can access them through the scummvm launcher later when in the GPi again.
+Skip copy protection -> either Libretro or save state in standalone

+Libretro lets you input a keyboard "5" via R-button so it's possible to skip the protection.

+On standalone you have to connect a keyboard to skip the protection (Pi outside of GPi) and create save states (normal and light mode) so you can access them through the scummvm launcher later when in the GPi again.

 ## Simon the Sorcerer 1 & 2